 FOOD SECURITY SNAPSHOT

-Humanitarian assistance continues to be needed to improve access to food and protect the livelihoods of food insecure and vulnerable people
+Continued assistance is required to improve access to food and protect the livelihoods of food-insecure and vulnerable people, including refugees and returnees

 Late and inadequate seasonal rains affect prospects for current crops and pastures

 Erratic and insufficient rainfall since the beginning of the rainy season in May/June over most parts of the country have delayed plantings and affected growing crops and pastures.
 Satellite imagery analysis indicates negative Vegetation Anomaly in several areas of the country, mostly in the western part of the Sahelian zone which is predominantly pastoral.
 The Vegetation Index is estimated to be 40 to 60 percent below average (see map) in the Lac and Kanem regions.
 Low Vegetation Index is also estimated for several areas of the Sudanian zone which includes the most important crop producing regions of the country.
 Due to the earlier drier conditions, adequate rainfall in August will be critical for regeneration and development of crops and pastures.

 Last year’s aggregate cereal production, estimated at some 2.6 million tonnes, was 15 percent above average but 17 percent lower than the previous year’s bumper crop.

 High cereal prices persist in major urban markets

 Prices of millet and sorghum, the main staple crops, remained stable or declined in most markets over the past few months.
 In spite of these general price patterns, sorghum and millet prices in Abeche in June 2014 were still 55 percent and 11 percent, respectively, above last year’s levels.
 In N’Djamena, millet prices in June were 8 percent above their levels a year ago.
 Increased influx of refugees and returnees due to insecurity in Chad’s neighbouring countries, have affected commodity movement and put additional pressure on the domestic market.